williamahartman/Jamepad/README.md

 - For now, when we build SDL, the  dynamic API stuff is disabled.
 This seems bad and should probably change.
 I just don't know how to get it to work right with JNI with it.

-- Before you run the build method, run this in the directory with the right executable:
+- Before you run the build method, run this in the directory with the right executable (jni/SDL2-2.0.4):

         ./configure --disable-audio --disable-video --disable-render --disable-power --disable-filesystem --disable-loadso --disable-cpuinfo
 I'm sure there's a nice way I could work this into the build scripts, but I haven't figured that out yet.